Welcome to Polymo

 query.awaitTermination()

 All the authentication and incremental options work here too.
-Tunables such as stream_batch_size
+Tunables such as stream_batch_size and stream_progress_path are described in the configuration guide.

-You can also run the bundled smoke test: polymo smoke --streaming --limit 5
+You can also run the bundled smoke test: polymo smoke --streaming --limit 5 spins up Spark, streams a single micro-batch, and prints the results.

 Incremental syncs in one minute